Whit-Williams/The-Horiseon-Project/The-Horiseon-Project-README.md

 How: By adding the "alt" attribute in the opening tag of each image/icon.

 *No text descriptions were added to the alt attributes in this project as the images/icons are decorative.
-This is in line with the w3 website guidelines I found [here](https://www.w3.org/WAI/test-evaluate/preliminary/#:~:text=If%20the%20image%20is,information%20from%20the%20page%3F).*
+This is in line with the [W3C website guidelines](https://www.w3.org/WAI/test-evaluate/preliminary/#:~:text=If%20the%20image%20is,information%20from%20the%20page%3F) I found.*

 ## CSS Comments